rjNemo/deno_hello/README.md

 - [x] Select the locale by id
 - [x] Use with CLI
 - [x] Basic HTTP server
+- [ ] HTML frontend

 ## Installation

-On macOS use HomeBrew to install `deno` then update to latest version.
+On macOS use HomeBrew to install `deno` then update to the latest version.

 ```shell
 brew install deno